 Mental health is a key ingredient in helping children to become successful learners, confident individuals, responsible citizens and effective contributors.
 Without positive mental health, children and young people are at risk for a range of difficulties.
 But how does positive mental health develop, and how can we help children and young people who are struggling?

-While this one-day course does not train you to become a mental health professional, it will give you an invaluable understanding of mental health and relevant strategies to support young people.
-Key learning will include:
+This one-day course gave an invaluable understanding of mental health and relevant strategies to support young people.
+Key learning included:

 - What is mental health?
 Why does it matter?

 - Impact of toxic stress and early life adversity ('Adverse Childhood Experiences')